TeamGloomy/TeamGloomy.github.io/pages/mydoc/getting_started.md

 These should be added to the /sys folder on the SD Card or uploaded via DWC to the SBC.

 ## Board.txt file
-This needs to be added to the /sys folder on the SD Card for the wifi, ethernet and SBC version.
+This needs to be added to the /sys folder on the SD Card for the WiFi and SBC version.
 This can be generated using the [Configurator](https://teamgloomy.github.io/Configurator).

 ## Updating
 When updating to new versions of the firmware, please read the following files:
-- [Whats new in RRF](https://github.com/Duet3D/RepRapFirmware/blob/v3-dev/WHATS_NEW_RRF3.md) This details all of the changes made to the RepRapFirmware between each version.
+- [Whats new in RRF](https://github.com/Duet3D/RepRapFirmware/wiki/Changelog-RRF-3.x) This details all of the changes made to the RepRapFirmware between each version.
-- [Whats new in RRF - LPC/STM32 Specific](https://github.com/gloomyandy/RepRapFirmware/blob/v3.02-dev-unified/WHATS_NEW_UNIFIED.md) This details any LPC specific changes which have been made to RepRapFirmware between each version.
+- [Whats new in RRF - LPC/STM32 Specific](https://github.com/gloomyandy/RepRapFirmware/blob/v3.02-dev-unified/WHATS_NEW_UNIFIED.md) This details any specific changes which have been made to RepRapFirmware between each version.

 ## If new to RRF